 Just across the border from Singapore, the city of Johor Bahru awaits.
-This weekend destination is a favourite among many Singaporeans thanks to the attractive exchange rate but there's also plenty to see and feast on in heritage-rich Johor.
-But don't just take our word for it, cross the border and explore JB – you don't even have to stay the night!
+The weekend destination is a favourite among many Singaporeans thanks to the attractive exchange rate.
+There are also preserved heritage buildings to see, hip boutique stores to trawl, popular eateries, and a myriad of Insta-worthy cafes.
+But don't just take our word for it, cross the border and explore JB.
+Hey, you don't even have to stay the night.

 Things to do

 JB, like Singapore, is a melting pot of cultures and religions.
 Find out more about this diversity by strolling along the Johor Bahru Heritage Walk and popping into the Sultan Abu Bakar Mosque, Sri Raja Mariamman Temple, Sikh Gurwara Sahib and the Johor Bahru Old Chinese Temple along the way.
 Arulmigu Sri Rajakaliamman Glass Temple is one of the top attractions in Johor Bahru.
 It's the only glass Hindu temple in the world with 500,000 pieces of colored glass lining its walls and ceilings.
 In contrast to the modernity of the glass temple, there's the Old Chinese Temple that was built in 1862,156 years ago.
 It is one of the oldest buildings in Johor and you can find old paintings on the doors and walls depicting stories of its past.

 Even if you've been to the Singapore Zoo, the Johor Zoo is still worth checking out.
 Entry costs a nominal RM2 per adult to view a small range of animals like tigers, tapirs, crocodiles, hippopotamuses, camels, reptiles and birds.
 After you’re done here – it should take about 20 minutes to cover the grounds – you can hop on over to the next destination.